By Elin Enrooth

 Once you have made all of the necessary changes to your website and have reached your desired ranking, you should probably work to keep it.
 Performing site maintenance and minimal SEO will help to prevent your competitors from swooping in and outranking you.

 At Hoist, we work with home service businesses to manage their SEO efforts and increase their authority on search engines.
+And every now and then we'll get together and record ourselves talking about SEO, you can listen to that right here:

 Ready to talk about what good SEO practices can do for your website?